simonamador/gasparin/README.md

 This folder contains the jupyter files employed to train and validate the YOLO models.
 Training was done on both YOLO v5 and YOLO v8 models, for different parameters, and evaluated based on their Recall, Precission and F1.

 ## gasparin
 Django application for an in vitro fertilization (IVF) visual assistance medical device.
+* Offer sign-in and sign-up for users
+* Menu to select tasks (sperm selection, sperm immobilization, sperm injection), as well as model version and the option to conduct live video annotation or saved video annotation
+* Video annotation view, either for live or saved video
 ## tests
 Include codes for testing of camera, amd, and cuda.